 Why Putting Matters: The Key to Lower Scores

 Let’s be honest, a sizzling drive feels amazing, but a flawless putt is what truly separates good players from great ones.
 Think about it: even the mightiest drives can end up outside the circle.
 But a dialed-in putt ensures you capitalize on those birdie opportunities and minimize frustrating missed opportunities.
-Mastering the putting green translates directly to lower scores and a more rewarding disc golf experience.
+Controlling the putting green translates directly to lower scores and a more rewarding disc golf experience.

 Building a Solid Foundation: A Beginner’s Guide to Putting Success